 The Employability Passport Coordinator is available by appointment for questions.
-Click on Sprott School of Business >> Career Services (BCMC) Appointments >> Book by Appointment Type.
-You can then choose to book an Employability Passport (General Program Enquiries) or an Employability Passport First Steps appointment.
+Click on Sprott School of Business>> Career Services (BCMC) Appointments >> Book by Appointment Type.
+You can then choose to book an Employability Passport (General Program Enquiries) appointment.

 REQUIRED COURSE MATERIALS: